radixdlt/scrypto-challenges/3-lending/LendingDApp/README.md

 Let's say that a guy called Lory wants to borrow 100 XRD.
 Lory goes to the Lending App and ask for a bucket of XRD, if the engine rules are met the loan gets approved and Lory gets back a bucket of XRD token plus a soulbound token.
 Two question arises: **Where this XRD tokes comes from ?
 How could Lory repay the full amount ?**

 The XRD that Lory gets from the Lending App comes from the main pool of XRD tokens that grows thanks to the difference between rewards and fees.
-The soulbound token that Lory receives is not transferable and contains the amount to be repaid back, credit level can be awarded only when the full loan is repaid anc could take to better fees.
+The soulbound token that Lory receives is not transferable and contains the amount to be repaid back, credit level can be awarded only when the full loan is repaid and could take to better fees.

 ### Lending Engine